 - Ways To Stop Random People From Adding You on Snapchat

 Reasons Why Random People Are Adding You on Snapchat

 This issue often boils down to either fraud or spam.
-These spam accounts aim to reach a lot of people before Snapchat bans the accounts.
+These spam accounts aim to reach many people before Snapchat bans their accounts.